 There is no real limit on the total kWh’s that you can generate.

 Think of your solar array as a 25-year investment.
 Solar panels will produce electricity for at least 25 years.
 Panels will continue to generate electricity after 25 years, but at a decreasing rate.
-While microinverters will likely last for the duration of the PV system, you may need to replace central inverters after 15 years.

 Several factors dictate the price of your system, not just the cost of the panels themselves.
 Other factors include the price of the inverter, racking equipment, and engineering time as well as design, labour, and permitting.
 Many of these components are soft costs that are not based on the price of physical equipment.
 Maritime Solar aims to reduce these costs so home and business owners can see more savings when going solar.